EasySensors/ButtonSizeNode3/README.md

  - Powered by two CR2032 batteries in series with high-efficiency power converter (3.5-10V).
  - FTDI  header for programming
  - Footprints
- - LED connected to pin XX
+ - LED connected to pin 6
  - Reset button